Assessment Licensing Information

 The AD8 is an 8-question interview tool which distinguishes individuals with very mild dementia from those without dementia, regardless of etiology.
 The AD8 is based on intra-individual decline and has been demonstrated to be a valid and reliable screening tool for dementia.

 The CDR is a 5-point scale used to characterize six domains of cognitive and functional performance applicable to Alzheimer Disease and related dementias: memory, orientation, judgment & problem solving, community affairs, home & hobbies, and personal care.
-The CDR provides descriptive anchors that guide the clinician in making appropriate ratings based on interview data and clinical judgment.
+The CDR feedback provides descriptive anchors that guide the clinician in making appropriate ratings based on interview data and clinical judgment.

 VarScan is a Java-based, platform-independent software tool that can detect variants in next-generation sequencing (NGS) data.
 It employs a robust statistical approach to call variants and is able to handle; germline variants, multi-sample variants, somatic mutations and somatic copy number alterations.